For answers to some of your questions about billing, please refer to the information below.

 Another example of a name you may not recognize on your bill is the supervising staff doctor's name.
 While you might see a specific care provider during your visit, it is the supervising staff doctor's name that appears on your bill.

-A: There are different types of services, such as reading lab tests or X-rays, that are performed by Dartmouth-Hitchcock providers located in Lebanon who help support other Dartmouth-Hitchcock Health location or other facilities.
+A: There are different types of services, such as reading lab tests or X-rays, that are performed by Dartmouth Hitchcock Medical Center and Clinics providers located in Lebanon who help support other Dartmouth Health locations or other facilities.